PearlPerfect/PearlPerfect/README.md

-- 🔭 I’m currently working on an E-learning site using Next.js
+- 🔭 I’m currently working on google authentication with nest.js
-- 🌱 I’m currently learning React
+- - 🌱 I’m currently learning python
-- 🌱 I’m currently learning Node.js with express
+- 🌱 I’m currently learning nest.js
 - 👯 I’m looking to collaborate on any frontend projects and projects involving Node.js
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with how to install docker desktop
-- 💬 Ask me about anything related to Frontend Development
+- 💬 Ask me about anything related to web Development
 - 📫 How to reach me: perfectpearl2030@gmail.com
 - 😄 Pronouns: She
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am a lazy developer